mwtilton/devops/Setup-Process.md

 ###Features
 [ ] Need DSC for Volume activation Tools

 ###Setup still needed for template
 [?] install O365 stuff here???
 Or file server???
-[ ] Allowing indexing from files and contents on APP01
-[ ] Need to rebuild APP01 to fix IP address issues
-[ ] Rebuild/Check App01 for IP issues

 #YK Main